Projective representations of Hecke groups from Topological quantum field theory: Topological quantum field theory

 \subsection{Vector space}

 The TQFT vector space of $\Sigma_g$ is constructed as the quotient of $\mathcal{S}(H_g)$ by the left kernel of any sesquilinear form induced by gluing of handlebodies \cite[Prop.~1.9]{BHMV2}.
-It is a finite dimensional vector space, and we will breifly recall the explicit basis constructed in \cite{BHMV2}, also see \cite{Lickorish93} for the pure skein construction.
+It is a finite-dimensional vector space, and we will briefly recall the explicit basis constructed in \cite{BHMV2}, also see \cite{Lickorish93} for the pure skein construction.

 \begin{defn} Given a trivalent vertex with edges colored by $a,b,c$ from the set $I_r$.
-We say the vertex is \textbf{admissible} if the coloring satisfies:
+We say the vertex is \textbf{r-admissible} if the coloring satisfies:

 \end{defn}